 There’s nothing more disappointing than to see an inactive blogger.
 Publication frequency is imperative to every blog.
 Successful bloggers don’t just run on inspiration.
 Instead, they make blog schedules along with a publishing routine.
 One can’t simply say, “I feel uninspired today so I’ll skip today’s post.”
 Such an attitude can only hurt a blog’s reputation.

 Many bloggers lose their touch when they concentrate on the number of posts they feel responsible for producing.
 Along with such uninspiring task comes a detrimental consequence to their blog.
 What’s an entry when readers can’t relate to it?
 There’s a belief that blogs need to produce entries every week to keep up with reader’s demand and from an SEO standpoint.
-Don’t fall for such mistakes.
+Don’t fall for such avoidable common blogging mistakes.
 Instead, focus on quality entries that inspire other readers.

 Posts with a high amount of typos and grammatical errors can shoo away potential readers.
 It shows carelessness alongside negligence.
 In every blogger’s objective, the goal is to gain readers.
 What is it that turns off readers?
 Poorly written material.
-Cringing mistakes filled with spelling and grammatical errors make it difficult for readers to understand a blog’s objective.
+Cringing blogging mistakes filled with spelling and grammatical errors make it difficult for readers to understand a blog’s objective.
 To avoid this error, proofread!